Three Memorable Faith Milestones For Everyone (6.27.13)

-If we don't all somehow remember our water baptism (even perhaps because never had it), we have missed a bible milestone that God planned for all of us.
+If we don't all somehow remember our water baptism (even perhaps because we've never had it), we have missed a bible milestone that God planned for all of us.

 3. The Milestone of Baptism in the Spirit.

-If water baptism is the most neglected of these three milestones, then baptism in the Spirit is the most hidden, obscured by us human beings who don't want to deal with it or don't quite know what to make of it.
+If water baptism is the most neglected of these three milestones, then baptism in the Spirit is the most hidden, obscured by us human beings who don't want to deal with it, or don't quite know what to make of it.